josecarlosgt/Web-Design-and-Development/README.md

-# Tutorial #7: Functions in JavaScript - Examples & Exercises
+# Tutorial #7: Functions in JavaScript

 The following list contains links to examples exercises in JavaScript.
 Each link also provides a reference to suggested solutions.
 - [Variables scope: global versus local](https://jsfiddle.net/joseortiz/xd5pumoq/)